qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 This SQL code creates the three tables what we need for an N-M relationship in a PostgreSQL/PostGIS schema named *locations*.
-You can run the code using the DBManager for PostGIS or external tools such as `pgAdmin
+You can run the code using the :menuselection:`Database --> DB Manager…` for PostGIS or external tools such as `pgAdmin
 <https://www.pgadmin.org>`_.
 The airports table stores the ``airports`` layer and the airlines
 table stores the ``airlines`` layer.
 In both tables few fields are used for clarity.
 The *tricky* part is the ``airports_airlines`` table.
 We need it to list all